seanmcgowanx/GHC-dice-game/README.md

 1. Click the "Roll" button to roll the dice.
 2. Click on individual dice to hold them at their current value.
 3. Continue rolling until all dice show the same value.
-4. Your score is calculated based on the number of rolls and time taken to achieve Tenzies.
+4. Your score is calculated based on the number of rolls and time taken to complete the game.

 ## Features
 - Dynamic dice rolling and holding functionality.